albawebstudio/hauntedfarm-nuxt/app/README.md

 bun install
 ```

+### Setup Environment Variables

+If you are using Netlify, you can use the Netlify UI to manage your secrets.
+The other option is to copy the .env.example file to a .env file and add your secrets.

+1. Add the start date and time for the application as the value of `START_DATE`.
+2. Add the end date and time for the application as the value of `END_DATE`.
+3. Add the Google Maps Api key to enable the Google Maps API as the value of `GOOGLE_MAPS_API_KEY`.

 ## Development Server

 You have a few options for starting the development server.
 The suggestion is to use `netlify dev`,